leoki6/Digital-Communications/L6_SNR_BER/README.md

 ### Signal-to-Noise Ratio

 The first stage of the SNR schematic involves getting a feel for the noise levels being added to the signal.
-As depicted below using an adder to combine noise with the output of the sequence generator impacts the signal depending on the noise level.
+As depicted below, using an adder to combine noise with the output of the sequence generator impacts the signal depending on the noise level.
 20 dB of noise has a much smaller impact compared to 6 dB and 0 dB.
 20 dB is a fraction of the signal while 0 dB is nearly the size of the signal itself thus one can observe more noise.
-The noise generated here additive white gaussian noise where its power is distributed evenly in its spectrum
+The noise generated here is additive white gaussian noise where its power is distributed evenly in its spectrum
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L6_SNR_BER/Figures/A1_20db.png)
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L6_SNR_BER/Figures/A2_6dB.png)